NahalG/Telling-Stories-with-Data/Finalprojectpart2.md

 Age: Mid 20’s
 ```

-‘It’s Cute – The cover page.”
+‘It’s Cute – The title page.'
 1. Have you used ChatGPT?
 No.
 3. What do you think is the narrative?